richardbiely/gaia-ecs/README.md

 w.SetComponentSilent<Velocity>(e, {4, 2, 0});
 ```

-In case there are more different components on your entity you would like to change the value of you can achive it via SetComponent chaining:
+In case there are more different components on the entity you would like to change the value you can achieve it via SetComponent chaining:

 ```cpp
 // Change Velocity's value on entity "e"